North Dakota man convicted of killing 4 gets life in prison

 “I wanted you to know that these four individuals were wonderful people,” Jackie Fakler said to Isaak.
 “I thoroughly loved my husband and I forgive him.”

-In asking the judge to deny Isaak the possibility of parole, prosecutor Karlei Neufeld said Isaak is a danger to the community who hasn’t shown any remorse for the crimes, which she said were “preplanned and premeditated.”
+In asking the judge to deny Isaak the possibility of parole, prosecutor Gabrielle Goter said Isaak is a danger to the community who hasn’t shown any remorse for the crimes, which she said were “preplanned and premeditated.”
 The judge agreed.

 Prosecutors during trial showed security camera footage from numerous businesses that authorities said tracked Isaak’s white pickup truck from Mandan to Washburn on the day of the killings, along with footage from a week earlier that they said indicated the killer had planned out the attack.

-Note: This story was updated to correct that the prosecutor who asked the judge to deny Isaak the possibility of parole was Gabrielle Goter, not Karlei Neufeld.